strongloop/strongloop/man/strongops.md

   Saves StrongOps account credentials to `./strongloop.json`, `./package.json` and `~/strongloop.json` files.

+See [strong-agent](http://docs.strongops.com/strong-agent) for a description of the format of the `package.json` and `strongloop.json` properties used by Strong Ops.

 ### EXAMPLES

 The following will have strongops prompt for the name, email and password.
 The